IanDoarn/polarbytebot/README.md

 ## Introduction

 This is a bot for reddit, meant for doing stuff that I want it to do.
-Currently this does include posting the content of linked threads from guildwars2 forums/blog posts to /r/Guildwars2.
-It also links posts by ArenaNet employees in /r/Guildwars2 to /r/gw2devtrack.
+Currently this does include posting the content of linked threads from forums/blog posts to the thread they got linked in.
+It also links posts by tagged game developer employees in to track-subreddits.

+Activated Subreddits for forum posts:

+ * /r/Overwatch (and soon related subreddits)
+ * /r/Guildwars2

+Activated Subreddits for blog posts:

+ * /r/Guildwars2

+Developer Tracker:

+ * /r/Overwatch (and soon related subreddits) -> /r/Blizzwatch
+ * /r/Guildwars2 -> /r/gw2devtrack and /r/gw2devtrackalt

 ## Setup